Category: Mouse’s Book Reviews

 Now for the star ratings I’m giving this book.

-I’m giving this book an overall rating of 5 of out of 5 stars.
+I’m giving this book an overall rating of 4 out of 5 stars.

 The story is getting a rating of 4 out of 5 stars.